 The Digital Health Association is a membership organisation representing New Zealand digital health industry sector.
 Explore The Digital Health Association's regular Christchurch events.

 VIA Innovations, part of Te Whatu Ora Waitaha (formally CDHB), connect ideas to industry, innovators to investors, health to enterprise.
 The VIA team support people with good ideas for the health system, helping to get their innovations out to the people and communities that need them.

 With Orion Health being one of NZ's most iconic and successful Health Technology exporters, and CDHB being recognised as a world leader in health systems across the globe, and with both organisations being in Christchurch we are perfectly placed to collaborate and partner to take innovation to the world stage.
 The strategic intent behind this collaboration is to bring both of our teams’ skills and expertise together to deliver technology enabled health outcomes to improve the health of many people who touch our solutions.
 This collaboration also provides Orion Health with a NZ reference for its global customers.Duncan Poxon, Orion Health

-Canterbury institutions excel in health-tech programmes, with the following graduate flows as a percentage of national:
+Canterbury institutions lead and grow people in health-tech programmes, with the following graduate flows as a percentage of national:

 - Networking and Cloud computing 18%